gardener/etcd-druid/docs/concepts/controllers.md

 This controller reacts to create/update events arising from EtcdCopyBackupsTask resources, and deploys the `EtcdCopyBackupsTask` job with source and target backup storage providers as arguments, which are derived from source and target bucket secrets referenced by the `EtcdCopyBackupsTask` resource.

 The number of worker threads for the *etcdcopybackupstask controller* needs to be greater than or equal to 0 (default being 3).
-This is unlike other controllers who need atleast one worker thread for the proper functioning of etcd-druid as `EtcdCopyBackupsTask` is not a core functionality for the etcd clusters to be deployed.
+This is unlike other controllers who need at least one worker thread for the proper functioning of etcd-druid as `EtcdCopyBackupsTask` is not a core functionality for the etcd clusters to be deployed.

 ## Secret Controller